The digital transformation recipe for Tekmovil

 VTEX: Wow, that’s an amazing journey.
 After all this, why did you join Tekmovil?

-Cristian: I joined because they gave me full control over the process of digitalisation and I saw that as a great challenge.
-They told me upfront that although they were experts in telco and knew the key stakeholders, they didn’t know how to sell B2C or how to operate e-commerce.
+Cristian: I joined because Tekmovil gave me full control over the process of digital transformation and I saw that as a great challenge.
+They told me upfront that although they were experts in telco and knew the key stakeholders, they didn’t know how to sell B2C or how to operate ecommerce.

 VTEX: That’s amazing.
 Could you tell us a bit more about Tekmovil’s B2C area, the one you’ve come to develop?

 Cristian: At this point, the only B2C point of contact we have is ecommerce, because we don’t have retail or physical stores – we only sell products to Telcel or to other wholesalers and retailers.
 But we are now preparing to launch our physical stores, which is the second phase in our B2C strategy.
 The goal I have in mind is to create a truly omnichannel concept.
 These days, everyone is talking about omnichannel, but sometimes people don’t understand what an omnichannel operation actually is.
 I proposed VTEX to Tekmovil in order to connect all the physical stores, allowing us to sell from store, ship from store, and have cross-channel exchanges.
 We wanted to have a very strong platform that supports us in this roadmap.
 And this is just the beginning of our B2C model.

 VTEX: Do you work like a normal company in terms of structure?